aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 ### Searching Container Image

-To search for container images uploaded to the Container Library by keyword, use `singularity search`.
+To search for container images uploaded to Container Library by keyword, use `singularity search`.

 ```
 [username@es1 ~]$ singularity search hello